 I feel a tingle go up my spine as I make my way toward the back of his office.
 The thought of doing something forbidden always excites me.
 Not that I get into trouble a lot, but when I do…

 The familiar scent of sandalwood and citrus greets me when I open the door and step inside the bedroom.
-For a moment, I freeze up, expecting Alistair to growl from behind me.
+For a moment, I freeze up, expecting Patrick to growl from behind me.
 My heart beats faster and I’m momentarily unsure of what to do next.

 What am I worried about?
 It’s a Saturday.
 My boss is on his way to his mother’s house.
 I could use his beautiful office bathroom without anyone finding out.
 Besides, it’s his fault I’m in this mess in the first place.
 If I put everything back to where I found them, he wouldn’t suspect I’ve even been in here.

 As posh as the place is, it does feel awkward taking my shirt off in my a bathroom I’m not supposed to be in.
 What if someone walks in?
 I’ll be completely mortified.